pdsullivan/blog/_posts/2014-11-07-new-app-ionic-framework.markdown

 I have been working the past few weeks (off and on) on a new app using [Ionic Framework][ionic] which is a mobile development framework built using AngularJS on top of Cordova to access native API's for the different platforms.
-Its pretty great, they say it better than me:
+Its pretty great, they explain it better than me:

 >Ionic is a powerful HTML5 native app development framework that helps you build native-feeling mobile apps all with web technologies like HTML, CSS, and Javascript.